rtelmore/ctv-sportsanalytics/README.md

 <div>

 This CRAN Task View contains a list of packages useful for sports analytics, grouped by sport.
+Following the list of packages, we've included a list of selected books and articles that use some of these packages in substantive ways.
+Our goal in compiling this list is to help researchers find the tools they need to complete their work in R.

+The list of packages is aspirationally comprehensive.
+If there is a sports analytics package on CRAN that we have missed, please let us know.
 Contributions are always welcome, and encouraged.
-The source file for this particular task view file resides in a GitHub repository (see below) so that pull requests are possible.
+The source file for this particular task view file resides in a GitHub repository (see below).
+Please open an issue and/or submit a pull request to contribute.

 **Baseball**